 Improving your skills and knowledge through Continuing Professional Development is the responsibility of every professional across all industries.
-When completing CPD it is important to keep a record of the training completed each year, what learning objectives have been met, and what skills will be put into practice to improve and increase proficiency; you can track these with your CPD points, units or credits.
-The training record kept by an individual is typically called a CPD portfolio.
+When completing CPD it is important to keep a record of the training completed each year, what learning objectives have been met, and what skills will be put into practice to improve and increase proficiency; you can track these with your CPD hours, points, units or credits.
+The training record kept by an individual is typically called a CPD record or portfolio.

-What is a CPD portfolio?
+What is a CPD record / portfolio?

-Professional bodies review their members CPD portfolio to ensure they are meeting their annual Continuing Professional Development requirements.
+Professional bodies review their members CPD portfolio to ensure they are meeting their annual Continuing Professional Development hours or points requirements.
 A CPD portfolio should demonstrate a range of different methods of learning and the different impacts on future capability.
 Always ensure that you keep your CPD portfolio up to date, as it is more difficult to record CPD at the end of the year, hoping to remember everything completed over the last 12 months.

-CPD points, units and credits explained
+What are CPD points, units and credits?

-One of the most frequent questions about Continuing Professional Development is how CPD is recorded, and specifically the question, “What is a CPD point, unit or credit?”
-The subsequent question is regularly, “How do CPD points relate to CPD Hours?”
-With the increasing number of professional bodies in the UK and their varying annual requirements of Continuing Professional Development, a natural split in common language terms and expression will arise.
-Different professional bodies use the terms ‘CPD points’, ‘CPD units’ or ‘CPD credits’ diversely depending on preference, typically for historical reasons when initially implementing their CPD policy, rather than from a modern day strategic perspective.
+One of the most frequent questions about Continuing Professional Development is how CPD is recorded, and specifically “What are CPD points, units or credits?” and, “How do CPD points relate to CPD Hours?”
+With the increasing number of professional bodies in the UK and their varying annual requirements of Continuing Professional Development, a natural split in common language terms and expression has arisen.
+Different professional bodies use the terms 'CPD hours', ‘CPD points’, ‘units’ or ‘credits’ depending on preference, typically for historical reasons when initially implementing their Continuing Professional Development policy, rather than from any modern day strategic perspective.